decretist/Dissertation/Chapter4/chapter4.markdown

 Calling*, a 2013 crime fiction novel, to J.K.
 Rowling of *Harry Potter* fame, was quickly forgotten because the author and text in question were uninteresting to literary academia.[13]

+Debates over the persuasiveness of stylometric arguments as a basis for authorship attribution have focused on the class and number of features (typically words) counted, as well as on the minimum necessary sample size from the target text to which such techniques can be applied.
+Gratian's *Decretum* presents some challenges in these regards, but they can be overcome, as I will show in the following sections.

 ### Definition of first- and second-recension *dicta*